domino-team/docs/docs/mini/internet.md

 Cable, Repeater, Modem and Tethering

+Note: This doc is update on 2017-11-24 and you need to use firmware v2.264.

 Note: Most of the pictures in this instructions are for firmware v2.20.
 Firmware v2.22 may has slightly different interfaces.

 ## Status